The event takes place virtually via Zoom.

 The development of UHF-MR is moving forward at an amazing speed that is breaking through technical barriers almost as fast as they appear.
 UHF-MR has become an engine for innovation in experimental and clinical research.
 With more than 60.000,000 MR examinations already performed at 7.0 Tesla, the reasons for moving UHF-MR into clinical applications are more compelling than ever.
 Images from these instruments have revealed new aspects of the anatomy, functions and physio-metabolic characteristics of the brain, heart, joints, kidneys, liver, eye, and other organs/tissues, at an unparalleled quality.
 UHF-MR has a staggering number of potential uses in neuroscience, neurology, radiology, neuroradiology, cardiology, internal medicine, oncology, nephrology, ophthalmology and other related clinical fields.
 As they are developed, we will push the boundaries of MR physics, biomedical engineering and biomedical sciences in many other ways.

-Realizing these opportunities, we are very much delighted to announce the 11th Annual Scientific Symposium on Clinical Needs, Research Promises and Technical Solutions in Ultrahigh Field MR, which will be held from September 3-4, 2020 in Berlin, Germany.
+Realizing these opportunities, we are very much delighted to announce the 12th Annual Scientific Symposium on Clinical Needs, Research Promises and Technical Solutions in Ultrahigh Field MR, which will be held from September 2-3, 2021 in Berlin, Germany.
 Please save the date.
-The symposium is designed to provide an overview of state-of-the-art (pre)clinical UHF-MR, to discuss the clinical relevance of UHF-MR, to explore future directions of UHF-MR, to foster explorations into ultrahigh field-MR and to initiate local, regional, national and international collaboration and last but not least to provide plenty of time to engage into fruitful exchange with peers and colleagues.
+The symposium is designed to provide an overview of state-of-the-art (pre)clinical UHF-MR and its connection with data science, to discuss the clinical relevance of UHF-MR, to explore future directions of UHF-MR, to foster explorations into ultrahigh field-MR and to initiate local, regional, national and international collaboration and last but not least to provide plenty of time to engage into fruitful exchange with peers and colleagues.
 The symposium is tailored to attract basic scientists, engineers, hardware professionals, translational researchers, applied scientists and clinicians with all levels of experience and expertise ranging from undergraduate and graduate students interested in imaging to trainees, advanced users and applications experts.

-The scientific program comprises 4 sessions, all balancing technical developments and clinical applications.
-We are very much honored to present extraordinary speakers including MR technology leaders and distinguished clinical experts - all bridging disciplinary boundaries and stimulating the imaging community to throw further weight behind the solution of unsolved problems and unmet clinical needs.
+The scientific program comprises 4 sessions, all balancing technical developments, clinical applications and hot topics related to the synergies between imaging and data science.
+We are very much honored to present extraordinary speakers including MR technology leaders, data sciencespecialists and distinguished clinical experts - all bridging disciplinary boundaries and stimulating the imaging and data science communities to throw further weight behind the solution of unsolved problems and unmet clinical needs.

 The scientific program will be paralleled by a virtual poster session where all posters are made available electronically.
 We are looking forward to your poster contributions which will be all considered for the symposium’s poster price contest.
 We wish to encourage those of you who are courageous to walk the extra mileage.
 We have included numerous slots of 3 min speedy poster power presentations into the program.
 This will give a large number of poster presenters the opportunity to be in the spotlight of the audience.